 - Minimum 2.000 GPA in all courses approved for the certificate

-- 9 credits in the certificate, taken in residence
+- At least 9 credits in the certificate, taken in residence

 Certificate COMPLETION REQUIREMENT